 Physics especially interested Niels and by the time he was a teenager he was correcting the mistakes in his schools’ textbooks.
 In addition to his intellectual vigor, he was also unusually strong physically.
 He didn’t just correct textbooks; he would also ‘correct’ other students, getting into fights at school, which he usually won.

 Although he would eventually become one of the world’s greatest theoretical physicists, he was talented practically with his hands.
 He and his younger brother spent hours making things in their father’s workshop.

 His father saw Niels had the potential to become an outstanding scientist.
 However, neither of Niels’ parents wanted their son to grow up with narrow interests.
 They ensured he was well-educated culturally and in sports.

 His father was particularly enthusiastic about the works of the German author Goethe and would regularly recite large tracts of Faust to his children.
-His father was also loved soccer and encouraged his sons to play at school and university.
-Niels became a goalkeeper, while his younger brother Harald went on to play for Denmark on the international stage, winning an Olympic silver medal.
+His father also loved soccer and encouraged his sons to play at school and university.
+Niels became a goalkeeper, while his younger brother Harald went on to play for Denmark, winning an Olympic silver medal.

 B.S.
 Degree and Some Remarkable Research Work

 In 1903, aged 17, Niels graduated from high school.
 Later that year he began his studies at the University of Copenhagen.
 He studied astronomy, chemistry, mathematics, and majored in physics.

 In February 1905, while he was working towards his degree, The Royal Danish Academy of Sciences announced a gold medal would be awarded for the best research paper on methods for measuring the surface tension of liquids.
 This was a prize intended for experienced scientists, not undergraduates.
 Niels was aware of his own growing strength in physics and he was ambitious; he decided he would enter the competition.

 He was fortunate in having a professor for a father.
 His father allowed him space in his physiology laboratory to do experiments.
 For months Niels worked alone and obsessively during the night, making his own equipment and using it to form water jets and make measurements.